ppy/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 10. Lag is not a valid reason to nullify a map.
 11. If there are any problems during the match occurence, the Tournament Management will make a decision based on referee's report.
 12. It is expected that all players be polite and respectful to each other.
 Penalties will be given if players violate.
-    - If a player is found to be engaging in an act of offensive provocation, the said player responsible for the provocation may be either disqualified right away from oSEAT4 and/or blacklisted from the future installment(s) of oSEAT.
+    - If a player is found to be engaging in an act of offensive provocation, the said player responsible for the provocation may be either disqualified right away from oSEAT4 and/or blacklisted from the future instalment(s) of oSEAT.
     - Usage of any illegal programs is strictly prohibited and will be straight up reported to the osu!staff at will.
-    - If a player is found to be smurfing another player's account, the corresponding players will be blacklisted in the next installment(s) of oSEAT regardless of their role in the smurfing accident.
+    - If a player is found to be smurfing another player's account, the corresponding players will be blacklisted in the next instalment(s) of oSEAT regardless of their role in the smurfing accident.
-13. Failing to attend in more than two matches without a clear reason of absence will result in a blacklist for the next oSEAT installment (oSEAT5).
+13. Failing to attend in more than two matches without a clear reason of absence will result in a blacklist for the next oSEAT instalment (oSEAT5).

 ### Tournament registration